 $ docker container run \ --rm \ -p 2221:22 \ -p 2222:2222 \ cyberark/secretless-broker-quickstart

-The default SSH service is exposed over port 2221
+The default SSH service is exposed over port 2221.
+You

 can try opening an SSH connection to the server, but you don't have